 Morning Routine Reason #6: Builds momentum

-Your morning routine can help you build momentum and keep up your well being long-term.
+Your morning routine can help you build momentum and keep up your well-being over the long-term.

-According to the endowment effect, you’re more willing to invest in something that you already have.
-So if you’re starting your day off right, and you’re already moving forward, you’re that much more likely to keep doing positive things throughout the day.
+When you consider the endowment effect, you’re more willing to invest in something that you already have.
+So, if you’re starting your day off right, and you’re already moving forward, you’re that much more likely to keep doing positive things throughout the day.

 Conversely, the opposite can happen so be sure to tap into your mindfulness practices and focus on the idea of replacing your bad habits with good ones.
 This’ll help you not only in chasing your goals, but also in getting over roadblocks.

-So there you have it – six reasons why your morning routine is everything.
-It can be such a critical micro-step that plays such a big role in how live your daily life.
+Now that you have six reasons why your morning routine is everything, it should be clear that it plays such a big role in how live your daily life.

 - Lowers stress